cms-opendata-workshop/workshop2021-lesson-cmssw/_episodes/03-edanalyzers.md

 Note that it has a similar structure as any of the CMSSW packages we mentioned [before](../01-introduction/index.html#structure-and-architecture).
 In this sense, our `DemoAnalyzer` is just one more CMSSW package.
 However, the headers and implementation of our simple DemoAnalyzer are coded in one single file under the `src` directory.
 The file was automatically named `DemoAnalyzer.cc`

-> CMSSW could be very pick about the structure of its packages.
+> CMSSW could be very picky about the structure of its packages.
 Most of the time, scripts or other tools expect to have a `Package/Sub-Package` structure, just like our `Demo/DemoAnalyzer` example.
 {: .testimonial}

 We also notice we have a python configuration file called `demoanalyzer_cfg.py` (unlike its cousins, it is not inside the `python` directory).
 This is the default configurator for the `DemoAnalyzer.cc` code.